 gsl_odeiv_blah stuff was not freed correctly and the track was lost, where it should have been stored.

-Updated by Rogers, Chris almost 5 years ago
+Updated by Rogers, Chris about 6 years ago

 I made a fix.
 Because the exception mechanism is a bit slow anyway, I changed from an exception-style error handling to a return code style of error handling during the tracking; and let the TrackMatching class sort it out.
 I did this both in my new code and in Jan's track propagation code.
 I also made some tweaks to the way the track propagation was done - it was sometimes missing out TOF0 during back propagations, owing to darkness and sinister evil.